ibm-cloud-docs/openshift/openshift_cluster_access.md

 The {{site.data.keyword.openshiftshort}} master is accessible through the private cloud service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network, such as through a [VPC VPN connection](/docs/vpc?topic=vpc-vpn-onprem-example).
 However, communication with the Kubernetes master over the private cloud service endpoint must go through the `166.X.X.X` IP address range, which you must configure in your VPN gateway and connection setup.
 {: shortdesc}

+If you enabled only the private cloud service endpoint during cluster creation, the private cloud service endpoint is used by default to access {{site.data.keyword.openshiftshort}} components such as the {{site.data.keyword.openshiftshort}} web console or OperatorHub.
+You must be connected to the private VPC network, such as through a VPN connection, to access these components or run `kubectl` commands on your cluster.
+{: note}

 1. Set up your {{site.data.keyword.vpc_short}} VPN and connect to your private network through the VPN.
   1. [Configure a VPN gateway on your local machine](/docs/vpc?topic=vpc-vpn-onprem-example#configuring-onprem-gateway).
 For example, you might choose to set up StrongSwan on your machine.